jawuku/dotfiles/Revised_Debian10_Setup.md

 ## (from https://wiki.debian.org/WiFi/HowToUse)
 ### Edit /etc/network/interfaces and add the lines
 ### Substitute ESSID and PASSWORD with actual values, save and exit editor
+### Once Openbox and wicd are installed, delete these lines
 ```
 # Wifi Setup
 allow hotplug wlp2s0